-- Where a PE has identified weaknesses in a student's performance which suggest they may fail to achieve any of the criteria for evaluation on the learning contract, the PE should contact the UWE placement tutor to request that they carry out further consultation.
+- 1. Where a PE has identified weaknesses in a student's performance which suggest they may fail to achieve any of the criteria for evaluation on the learning contract, the PE should contact the UWE placement tutor to request that they carry out a consultation either by telephone or by visit to the placement location.
 This contact needs to be made as soon as the first concerns arise.
-Equally a student who is concerned that their performance may not be meeting the required standard, putting them at risk of failing, can request input from the UWE placement tutor. - a) The UWE placement tutor will carry out an additional telephone / video consultation and have one to one conversation with the student and the PE. - b) The aim is to agree an action plan (with set dates) for the student to support them working towards achieving the learning needs on their learning contract. - c) Any agreed actions will be circulated in writing between all parties - d) The UWE placement tutor will arrange an agreed number of further tutorial(s) with the student and the PE, either by phone/Skype, to continue to support the student in working towards achieving their learning needs for that placement. - e) The PE needs to keep the student fully aware of how they are performing against the action plan, and original learning contract, during formal supervision and informal feedback.
-This should include signing off any passed learning needs on the learning contract. - f) If deemed appropriate the student / midway tutor can also suggest a face to face supportive meeting with the degree apprenticeship mentor / assessor - During this time, the PE may identify that the student's performance is not improving to an acceptable level in the remaining timeframe, as measured by the agreed action plan, and the original learning contract.
+Equally a student who is concerned that their performance may not be meeting the required standard, putting them at risk of failing, can request input from the UWE placement tutor. - a.
+The UWE placement tutor will carry out the visit or telephone consultation and have one to one conversations with the student and the PE. - b.
+The aim is to agree an action plan (with set dates) for the student to support them working towards achieving the learning needs on their learning contract. - c.
+Any agreed actions will be circulated in writing between all parties - d.
+The UWE placement tutor will arrange an agreed number of further tutorial(s) with the student and the PE, either by phone/Skype, or at the placement location, to continue to support the student in working towards achieving their learning needs for that placement. - e.
+The PE needs to keep the student fully aware of how they are performing against the action plan, and original learning contract, during formal supervision and informal feedback.
+This should include signing off any passed learning needs on the learning contract. - During this time, the PE may identify that the student's performance is not improving to an acceptable level in the remaining timeframe, as measured by the agreed action plan, and the original learning contract.